 Students choose to study theology at Xavier University because of the diversity and expertise of its theology faculty, the grounding in the Ignatian tradition, and the approach that is ecumenical and inquiring in spirit.
-Xavier's variety of degrees (general and specialized) empower students through constructive theological reflection and responsible social action.
-The General MA in Theology is ideal for those students who would like to pursue personal enrichment, doctoral work, research, or teaching.
+Xavier's variety of degrees (general and applied) empower students through constructive theological reflection and responsible social action.

-The General MA in Theology requires the satisfactory completion of 30 semester hours of coursework, all of which must be taken at the graduate level.
+The Master of Arts in Theology requires the satisfactory completion of 30 semester hours of coursework, all of which must be taken at the graduate level.
 (An applicant may begin coursework as a non-degree student before being officially accepted into the degree program.
 A maximum of six credit hours taken as a non-degree student may be applied toward the degree program.)

 There are 15 semester hours of required courses for all MA students.
 These are:

 - THEO 520 Survey of Christian Doctrine I

 - THEO 524 Survey of Christian Doctrine II